Transgender history: Israel and Palestine

 In 1998, Israeli pop singer Dana International became the first trans person to enter and win the Eurovision Song Contest.
 In 2008, singer and trans woman Aderet became popular in Israel and neighboring Lebanon.

 The second week of June is the Tel Aviv Pride Parade, during international LGBT Pride month.
 In 2008 it coincided with the building of an LGBT Centre in Tel Aviv.
 In 2015, the parade was led by Gila Goldstein, who in the 1960s became one of the first Israelis to receive sex reassignment surgery.
 The festival is popular, with over 200,000 participants in 2016.

-Israel is sometimes accused, including by transgender Palestinians, of pinkwashing—projecting a gay and trans-friendly image to appear more progressive or distract from mistreatment of Palestinians—while others argue its actions on trans issues should be regarded as sincere.
-Trans people in Israel face widespread harassment and difficulty in accessing employment and healthcare; half have been physically attacked.

 Ottoman Empire

 Eunuchs, who served in the Ottoman Empire from the 16th to late 19th century (and were commonly exiled to Egypt after their terms, where black eunuchs had served pre-Ottoman rulers as civil servants since the 10th century) have sometimes been viewed as a kind of third gender or an alternative male gender.